afk-procrastinator/calendar-extractor/README.md

 4. Extract the calendar data from Outlook for Mac and save it in the `data/Outlook for Mac Archive` directory.
 It will be exported as an .olm file, extract it like a normal .zip file.

-5. Run the script by running `python CalendarExtract.py` in the terminal.
+5. Run the script by running `python CalendarExtract.py` in the terminal, or `uv run CalendarExtract.py` if using uv.

 6. The script will create an `Calendar.xlsx` file in the data directory (name specifified in .env, or different location set in .env).